 What allergy medications do you recommend?

 For most people, over-the-counter allergy medications are a good first-line defense.
 You might need to try different pills to find the one that works best for you.
-Use a non-sedating allergy pill for daytime, and diphenhydramine (Benadryl) at night as needed.
-If allergy pills alone aren’t working, consider trying Nasacort brand steroid nasal spray, which is now available over the counter.
-It’s the same strength as the original prescription Nasacort, and you should use it according to the package directions.
+Use a non-drowsy allergy pill (like ioratadine/Claritin or cetirizine/Zyrtec) for daytime, and diphenhydramine (Benadryl) at night as needed.
+If allergy pills alone aren’t working, consider trying a steroid nasal spray, which are available over the counter.
+Be sure to use it according to the package directions.

-Note: It takes up to a week for Nasacort to reach maximum effectiveness, whereas pills work within half an hour.
-You can use both allergy pills and Nasacort at the same time for best effect.
+Note: It takes up to a week for steroid nasal sprays to reach maximum effectiveness, whereas allergy pills work within half an hour.
+You can use both allergy pills and steroid nasal sprays at the same time for best effect.

 Are allergy shots effective?